r3trofitted/r3trofitted.github.io/_posts/2023-07-25-thawing-strings.md

 However, there is something smelly in ubiquitous “best practices”, and now that I'm back to coding (and coding for fun!), my nose started twitching again.

 I trust my tools of choice, and the people who make them.
-Which means that I trust Ruby to do be at its best by default.
+Which means that I trust Ruby to be at its best by default.
 Magic comments are file-specific configuration options; by definition, they are an exception to the defaults.
 So, if a an option like `frozen-string-literal` is that important, why isn't it on by default?